 You've gotten into the stride of a healthy nutrition and workout regimen, and you're seeing the results on the scale.
 But many women reach their target weight only to be disappointed that they've lost little to no belly fat.
-Although it seems logical that our belly fat will shrink as we lose weight, our bodies often have other plans, and it's extremely common to lose weight disproportionately.
-But don't worry — we've got you covered with a healthy plan that'll help you lose weight all around.
+Although it seems logical that our belly fat will shrink as we lose weight, you can't really tell your body where to lose fat, and it's extremely common to lose weight disproportionately.
+But don't worry — we've got you covered with tips that'll help you get strong and lean all around.

 Additionally, Shapiro provided the following nutrition tips for overall weight loss: